-Confidential Counseling Resources
+Confidential Counseling and Medical Resources for Students

-In addition to the ability to meet with a Confidential Advisor, students may also seek confidential assistance of a professional counselor through the Student Health and Wellness Center.
-Counseling staff are professional mental health providers including Licensed Professional Counselors (LPC), Marriage and Family Therapists (MFT) and/or Licensed Clinical Social Workers (LCSW).
-These professional mental health providers will assist students with such issues as: stress and anxiety; depression; anger; loneliness; guilt; low self-esteem; grief; alcohol/drug abuse; romantic relationship difficulties; sexual concerns; roommate problems; family issues; identity development;

-adjustment to college; life transitions; sexual orientation/gender issues; performance anxiety; perfectionism; underachievement; low motivation; effects of trauma, sexual assault, abuse, or discrimination; concerns from childhood or adolescence; spiritual concerns; body image; food preoccupation; healthy lifestyle choices; etc. Staff at the Student Health and Wellness Center will also refer individuals to Confidential Advising and/or local law enforcement when appropriate.
-The SOU Student Health and Wellness Center can be reached by phone at (541) 552-6136.
+Students may also seek confidential assistance from a professional counselor through the La Clinica Student Health and Wellness Center at SOU.
+Counseling staff and medical staff include but are not limited to; professional mental health licensed and registered professionals and medical professionals.
+For a comprehensive list visit https://health.sou.edu/.
+These professional mental health providers will assist students with such issues as: stress and anxiety; depression; anger; loneliness; guilt; low self-esteem; grief; alcohol/drug abuse; romantic relationship difficulties; sexual concerns; roommate problems; family issues; identity development; adjustment to college; life transitions; sexual orientation/gender issues; performance anxiety; perfectionism; underachievement; low motivation; effects of trauma, sexual assault, abuse, or discrimination; concerns from childhood or adolescence; spiritual concerns; body image; food preoccupation; healthy lifestyle choices; etc. Staff at the La Clinic Student Health and Wellness Center at SOU will also refer individuals to Confidential Advising and/or local law enforcement when appropriate.
+The La Clinica Student Health and Wellness Center at SOU can be reached by phone at (541) 494-4875.